LidiaKovac/to-do-app/README.md

 I tried to keep the components as simple as possible.

-When handling events, **remember React has its own Event interfaces**
+When handling events, **remember React has its own Event interfaces** You might try to use ```event.target.value```, but you will fail.
+When trying to get the value from an input, remember to use the currentTarget prop, which is where you will find what you are looking for.